uPortal-Project/uPortal-start/README.md

     $ ./gradlew hsqlStart
 ```

-**NOTE:**  the database must be running at all times when uPortal is running, and it also must be
+:notebook:  the database must be running at all times when uPortal is running, and it also must be
 running whenever several of the Import/Export tools are invoked.
 (See examples below.)
 It is
 customary to leave HSQLDB running all day, or as long as you're actively working on uPortal.